manvi4395/DemoRepo/README.md

 # Small sized sample project

-This is a demo repo to test few Google based functionalities for practice using cucumber BDD approach.
+This is a demo repo to test few basic and generic UI application functionalities for practice using cucumber BDD approach.

 ## Authors